Organized by volunteers for the Association of Professional Futurists

 Christine designs facilitations, games and role play experiences that help participants build consensus, collaborate, and problem solve in new ways using “open source design” methodologies.

-Cheryl led the development of the Pan-Canadian human services information system, 211, which currently serves 26 million Canadians.
+Cheryl led the development of 211, the Pan-Canadian human services information system, which currently serves 26 million Canadians.
 Consequently, she received the Ontario Federal Council Leadership through Collaboration Award, Showcase Ontario Diamond Award, and Head of the Public Service Award.
-The Government of Canada recognized her ongoing commitment to strengthening diverse communities and supporting anti-racism initiatives with an appointment to the board of the Canadian Race Relations Foundation in 2018.
-Her foresight work in this regard also includes Futures of Canadian Identities with Canadian Heritage.
+In 2018 she was appointed to the board of the Canadian Race Relations Foundation, a Crown corporation.
+Her foresight work includes Futures of Canadian Identities with Canadian Heritage.

 Consulting website: https://www.cherylmayconsulting.com/